F286/VsHelix/README.md

 The extension includes a `HelixCommandHandler` implementing basic motions like `w` for word forward as well as `h`, `j`, `k`, and `l` for left, down, up, and right movement across all selections.
+The `x` key selects the current line or extends the selection to the next line when pressed repeatedly.
+Pressing `C` copies the current selection to the line below while <kbd>Alt</kbd>+`C` duplicates the selection on the line above.